 As the baby passes through the birth canal during labor, it puts pressure on the umbilical cord.
 This compression of the umbilical cord decreases or can completely cut off blood flow and oxygen to the baby.

 Umbilical cord prolapse is a dangerous condition that can cause stillbirth unless the baby is delivered quickly, usually by cesarean section (C-section).
 Most babies delivered quickly through cesarean section do not suffer from complications caused by this condition.

 Umbilical cord prolapse is cause by the umbilical cord coming out of the uterus before the baby's head.

-Factors that increase your chance of getting umbilical cord prolapse include:
+Factors that increase your chance of umbilical cord prolapse:

 Seeing or feeling the umbilical cord in the vagina before the baby's delivery is a symptom of umbilical cord prolapse.